 Hear God's heartbeat for His people, not only in the words of Scripture but in the very letters that comprise them.
 According to some rabbinic schools of thought, each letter of the Hebrew alphabet carries with it a deposit of the divine.
-Since God is the Author of language and Hebrew is the original tongue in which He communicates to His people, some say that not only every word, but every letter of every word bespeaks something of His nature.
+Since God is the Author of language and Hebrew is the original tongue in which He communicates to His people, some say that not only every word, but every letter of every word bespeaks something of His nature.7 sacrifice, strength and servant leadership.

-In the word ahav, the first letter is alef, said to designate sacrifice, strength and servant leadership.
 Hey, the second letter, connotes an opening or open window.
 It is also used as a substitute for writing God's name.
 The third letter is a modification of bet, meaning "house" or "family."
-Bet implies covenantal, affectionate, familial relationship.
+Bet implies covenantal, affectionate, familial relationship.8